arielkirkwood/INFO-310-hfprototype/readme.md

-This repo is a set of HTML/CSS/JS prototypes I created for my INFO 310 Human-Computer Interaction II class during my Winter 2012 term at Drexel.
+This repo is a set of HTML/CSS/JS prototypes I created for my INFO 310 Human-Computer Interaction II group project during my Winter 2012 term at Drexel.

 The project was to do a set of prototypes for a new vital signs monitoring system.